vyos/vyos-documentation/docs/automation/terraform/terraformGoogle.rst

   provisioner "remote-exec" {
       inline = [
       "cd /root/google/",
-      "ansible-playbook instance.yml"                               # more detailed in "File contents of Ansible for google cloud"
+      "ansible-playbook instance.yml"                               # more detailed in "File contents of Ansible for Google Cloud"
   ]
   }
   }